Density of hyperbolicity for classes of real transcendental entire functions and circle maps: Quasisymmetric rigidity on the bounded part of the real dynamics

 One of the main technical ingredients in this paper is the following: \begin{thm}[Quasisymmetric rigidity on the bounded part of the real dynamics] Let $f\in\BR$.
 Then there exists a compact interval $J\subset\R$ (possibly empty or consisting of only one point) with the following properties. \begin{enumerate} \item If $x\in J$ and $f(x)\notin J$, then $x\in \IR(f)$. \item For every $x\in\R$, either $x\in \IR(f)$ or $f^j(x)\in J$ for all $j\geq 2$. \item The set of points $z\in\C$ whose $\omega$-limit set is contained in $J$ and which do not belong to an attracting or parabolic basin has empty interior and does not support any invariant line fields. \item If $g\in\BR$ is combinatorially conjugate on the real line to $f$, then there is an interval $\tilde J$, which has the corresponding properties for $g$, and a quasisymmetric conjugacy between $f|_{J}$ and $g|_{\tilde J}$ that agrees with the combinatorial conjugacy. \end{enumerate} \end{thm}

-This theorem is essentially proved in \cite{strien-qsrigidity}, but the setting there is slightly different from ours (in \cite{strien-qsrigidity} functions have compact domains).
-Hence the remainder of this section is devoted to the previous theorem by showing how to obtain the required intervals $J$ and $\tilde J$.
+This theorem is essentially proved in \cite{CS}, but the setting there is slightly different from ours (in \cite{CS}, the functions have compact domains).
+Hence the remainder of this section is devoted to showing how to obtain the required intervals $J$ and $\tilde J$ under the assumptions of Theorem \ref{thm:realrigidity}, using the results of \cite{CS}.